CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

     - Task 5: Copy Snowflake queries to Dataflow

-    - Task 6: Create connection to Snowflake
+    - Task 6: Create a connection to Snowflake

     - Task 7: Configure Data Destination for Supplier and PO queries